 Urbanist, Architect, Newshound, Storyteller

-Katherine Murray is an architect, urban designer and the founder of Young Urbanists.
+Katherine Murray is an architect, urban designer, the founder of Young Urbanists and principal of Ten City Solutions.
 Katherine is passionate about achieving better outcomes for cities and driving urban strategy and community engagement to reach these goals.

 Hailing from Melbourne, Katherine has spent the past 20+ years living, working and studying in a range of global cities, including significant periods in Oxford, London, New York, Tokyo and Singapore.